recoilme/slowpoke/README.md

 **Set**

 store val and key with sync at end

 File - may be existing file or new

-If path to file contains dirs - dirs will be created If val is nil - will store only key
+If path to file contains dirs - dirs will be created

+If val is nil - will store only key

+**Get**

-**Get** return value by key or nil and error
+return value by key or nil and error

-// Get will open Db if it closed
+Get will open Db if it closed

-// return error if any
+return error if any

+**Keys**

-**Keys** return keys in ascending  or descending order (false - descending,true - ascending)
+return keys in ascending  or descending order (false - descending,true - ascending)

-// if limit == 0 return all keys
+If limit == 0 return all keys

-// if offset>0 - skip offset records
+If offset>0 - skip offset records

-// If from not nil - return keys after from (from not included)
+If from not nil - return keys after from (from not included)

-// If last byte of from == "*" - return keys with this prefix
+If last byte of from == "*" - return keys with this prefix

+**Close**

-**Close** - close Db and free used memory
+close Db and free used memory

-// It run finalizer and cancel goroutine
+It run finalizer and cancel goroutine

+**Open**

-**Open** - (call automatically on all commands) - open/create file and read keys to memory
+(call automatically on all commands) - open/create file and read keys to memory

+**CloseAll**

-**CloseAll** - close all opened files and remove keys from memory
+close all opened files and remove keys from memory

+**DeleteFile**

-**DeleteFile** - remove files from disk
+remove files from disk

 **Used libraries**

--
+no

 **Status**